klarubbio/klarubbio.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a first year Computer Science Ph.D. student advised by Dr. Diana Freed at Brown University.
-My research interest is sociotechnical systems within the context of at-risk populations.
+My primary research interest is sociotechnical systems within the context of at-risk populations.

+Technologies make assumptions about behavior, but I'm interested in understanding what happens when those assumptions are wrong, especially for at-risk users.
 I am particularly interested in evaluating and improving emerging technologies, like extended reality and artificial intelligence.

 Previously, I earned a B.S. in Computer Science from the University of Florida.
-I did research projects on applications of eye tracking, interpersonal interactions in virtual reality, and spatial cognition in virtual reality.
+I did fun research projects on applications of eye tracking, interpersonal interactions in virtual reality, and spatial cognition in virtual reality.